-Here’s the truth: I’m one of those moms who cannot play for too long with my kid.
-Don’t get me wrong, I like playing with my daughter but not when it’s been for more than 2 hours straight already.
-My child can do 15 – 20 minutes of independent play but after that, will insist that I play with her.
+I have a confession: I’m one of those moms who cannot play for too long with my kid, especially when it’s been for more than an hour already.
 So I turn to our TV for help, especially when I need work or do chores.
 And I’m glad that there are a lot of shows that are not only fun but highly engaging and educational for her age.
 Here are 15 of the best educational shows on netflix for toddlers that I’m pretty sure preschoolers will enjoy as well:

 I highly recommend this for 1 year old and above who are starting to enjoy and sing nursery rhymes.
 Your kids will learn colors, numbers, letters and more through simple and endearing songs in this show.

 This is like Little Baby Bum but showcasing more diverse topics, like helping with chores, how to deal with emotions, being thankful, saying sorry, preparing for school and more.
 My kid learned a lot from their sing-song type of show and it actually helped her transition to childcare here in Singapore, when she was 18 months old.

 Another simple yet fun show for toddlers, Word Party teaches kids colors, numbers, opposites, new words and I’ve heard that the new season has Mandarin language in it!
 I made my kid watch this when she was 2.5 years old.
 She enjoyed watching it initially, but she eventually got bored with how baby-ish the characters seemed to act and speak.
 I’d recommend Word Party to toddlers who are still learning how to talk and not for someone like my kid, who can already describe characters and tell stories.